digiltd/oh-rtd-test/Linux---OS-X.md

   echo "deb https://dl.bintray.com/openhab/apt-repo 1.7.0.RC1 main" | sudo tee -a /etc/apt/sources.list
   ```

-## Go test it!

-openHAB comes with a built-in user interface.
-It works on all webkit-based browsers like Chrome, Safari, etc. Point your browser to `http://localhost:8080/openhab.app?sitemap=yourname` and you should be looking at your sitemap.

 ## Files and Directories
 * service execution configuration /etc/default/openhab